 What to expect

-The Neighbourhood Network will offer peer-to-peer volunteering and support, ageing well activities and events, information and support to access services, advocacy and representation about issues that matter to older people, as well as social opportunities for members.
+Covering Goolwa, Victor Harbor, Port Elliot, Middleton, Hindmarsh Island, Encounter Bay, McCracken and Hayborough it offers peer-to-peer volunteering and support, ageing well activities and events, information and support to access services, advocacy and representation about issues that matter to older people, as well as social opportunities for members.

-Help us establish the Neighbourhood Network
+Be part of the Neighbourhood Network

-We’d also like to hear from people that are keen to become involved as a volunteer or member, and also engage with local businesses and organisations as potential sponsors and supporters of the Fleurieu Neighbourhood Network.
+We’d like to hear from people that are keen to become involved as a volunteer or member, and also engage with local businesses and organisations as potential sponsors and supporters of the Fleurieu Neighbourhood Network.

 As COTA SA recognises the diversity of older people living in the region, we will actively seek to engage with Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) people as well as Aboriginal and Torres Strait Islander (ATSI) people through to ensure we create a place for everyone.